dapplets/dapplet-docs/docs/ex15-server-connection.md

 We implement a button with counters like in `ex01`.
 The difference is that the state of the counters is kept in the simple Node.js (Express) server.

-The initial code for this example is here: [`ex15-server-connection-exercise`](https://github.com/dapplets/dapplet-template/tree/ex15-server-connection-exercise)
+Here is the initial code for this example: [`ex15-server-connection-exercise`](https://github.com/dapplets/dapplet-template/tree/ex15-server-connection-exercise)

 ### Dapplet with a connection to the server